NCALM-UH/pdal-als-tpu/example/example.md

 2. Data formatting: flightline extraction and re-tiling, renaming, and cropping for delivery.
 3. Triple channel sensor: three strips of data for each flightline exist that require unique uncertainty parameters but a common trajectory.

 But the above example is a real-world look at how to go from a collection of point data that has been dropped in your lap to a set of point cloud tiles cropped to your area of interest that contain per-point TPU information.
 If you are dealing with a single channel sensor and a clean set of data (perhaps even provided in flightlines rather than tiles), the TPU generation process will be much more streamlined.
-Refer to the [GitHub repository](https://github.com/pjhartzell/pdal-als-tpu) for the `als_tpu` PDAL plugin filter for a simple example.